razdoburdin/TG_3D/readme.md

 ##Configuration
 ###Non-numerical parameters (configs/link_keys.conf)
-Choosing of the background flow:
++Choosing of the background flow:
 BACKGROUND={homogeneous, polytropic, isothermal}

-Choosing of the metric type (now only one type is avaliable) METRIC=3D
++Choosing of the metric type (now only one type is avaliable) METRIC=3D

-Choosing of the boundary conditions:
++Choosing of the boundary conditions:
 BOUNDARY={first, second, periodic}
-Boundary conditions of first type mean that W=0 at the boundaries, second --- dW/dz=0

-Using vectorisation in parallel regions of the code (gcc >=4.9 is required) VECTORIZE={yes, no}
+Boundary conditions of first type mean that W=0 at the boundaries, second --- dW/dz=0 +Using vectorisation in parallel regions of the code (gcc >=4.9 is required) VECTORIZE={yes, no}

-Using additional conditions of iterations interruption (see paragraph "Conditions of iterations interruption" for details):
++Using additional conditions of iterations interruption (see paragraph "Conditions of iterations interruption" for details):
 SIGNAL2={yes, no}
 SIGNAL3={yes, no}
 SIGNAL4={yes, no}

-Check equality of (Aq, Aq)=(A^{\dag}Aq, q) after every iteration (may spend a lot of time) TEST_OF_CONJUGATION={yes, no}
++Check equality of (Aq, Aq)=(A^{\dag}Aq, q) after every iteration (may spend a lot of time) TEST_OF_CONJUGATION={yes, no}

-Output of short or full information at the file:
++Output of short or full information at the file:
 G_OUTPUT={short, full}

-Write iterations log at the screen or save it into log file:
++Write iterations log at the screen or save it into log file:
 LOG_OUTPUT={stderr, TG_3D.log}

 ###Numerical parameters (configs/params.conf)
-	-n 			<double>		Polytropic index														Required: no		Default: 1.5 --kx			<double> 		Wave-number in x direction									Required: no 		Default: 0 --ky			<double> 		Wave-number in y direction 									Required: yes --Topt 	<double>		Optimisation time													Required: no 		Default: 1 --dz			<double>		Step of discretization												Required: yes -C			<double> 		Constant for CFL condition 									Required: yes --Lz			<double>		Half-thickness of the isothermal flow 					Required: no		Default: 1 -q 			<double> 		Shear rate																	Required: no		Default: 1.5 --mu		<double>		Position of initial condition									Required: no		Default: 0.2 --sigma	<double>		Size of initial condition											Required: no		Default: 0.1 --cores	<int>				Number of openmp threads (0 --- all avalible)	Required: no		Default: 0
+	--n 			<double>		Polytropic index														Required: no		Default: 1.5 --kx			<double> 		Wave-number in x direction									Required: no 		Default: 0 --ky			<double> 		Wave-number in y direction 									Required: yes --Topt 	<double>		Optimisation time													Required: no 		Default: 1 --dz			<double>		Step of discretization												Required: yes --C			<double> 		Constant for CFL condition 									Required: yes --Lz			<double>		Half-thickness of the isothermal flow 					Required: no		Default: 1 --q 			<double> 		Shear rate																	Required: no		Default: 1.5 --mu		<double>		Position of initial condition									Required: no		Default: 0.2 --sigma	<double>		Size of initial condition											Required: no		Default: 0.1 --cores	<int>				Number of openmp threads (0 --- all avalible)	Required: no		Default: 0